 Here is a close up of the Wild Turkey poults before following mom into the thick grass.
 Their mother was still clucking so I drove away and left them alone.

 I was on my way up Winslow Hill Road to SGL 311 when I noticed this White-tailed Deer doe staring at me.

-I arrived at the top of the hill and found a friend of mine in the elk viewing area parking lot.
+I arrived at the top of the hill and found my friend Willard Hill in the elk viewing area parking lot.
 I pulled over and we got out of our vehicles and began to talk about our morning findings.
 The sun was peeking through the clouds and it also began to rain.
 The combination created this beautiful rainbow over the grasslands, in which, I will shortly be looking for Dickcissel.
 The hilltop under the rainbow is The Saddle which comes up in a lot of conversations in September, during the rut.

 The cabin on the hill is a popular sight for people coming to Benezette and it's usually used in reference to where they saw elk during the rut.

 During the short drive from the parking lot to the entrance road into The Saddle, I found this male Eastern Bluebird near some nesting boxes.